Serge Dual Channel Stereo Mixer (DCSM).

 Wiring the DCSM.
 Note the two wires that run under the PCB.

-There should be no setup required, other than to set the trimmers on the CGS108 PCBs as described on that page.
+There should be no setup required, other than to set the trimmers on the CGS108 PCBs as described here.

 This is a guide only.
 Parts needed will vary with individual constructor's needs.